Liu Tianqi: Club career

 and won promotion to League One.
 Dalian Aerbin extended Liu's loan deal for one year in 2011.
-Liu played 18 matches in the League One, the club won two consecutive champions and promotions and enter the top flight in the 2011 season.
+Liu played 18 matches in the League One, the club won two consecutive champions and promotions and entered the top flight in the 2011 season.

 Liu returned to Shaanxi Baorong Chanba which moved their home stadium to Guiyang and changed their name into Guizhou Renhe later for the 2012 Super League campaign.
 He was highly appraised by the manager Gao Hongbo and gained a regular starter as a full back.
 He made 32 appearances in the 2012 season as the club achieved fourth place in the Super League and runners-up in the FA Cup and gained the entry into AFC Champions League for the first time.

 Liu was excluded from Beijing Renhe's squad in the 2017 season.
 On 7 April 2017, he received a ban of six months by the Chinese Football Association for age falsification.

 On 28 February 2018, Liu transferred to China League One side Dalian Transcendence.

 In March 2019, Liu transferred to China League Two side Shenyang Urban.
 He would go on to win the 2019 China League Two division with the club.